sherpa/sherpa/docs/data/pha.rst

 .. note::
-   The PHA filtering in Sherpa 4.14.0 has been updated to fix a number or corner cases which can result in filter expressions changing the first or last selected bin.
+   The PHA filtering in Sherpa 4.14.0 has been updated to fix a number of corner cases which can result in filter expressions changing the first or last selected bin.
 This can then cause fit differences as the number of degrees of freedom and the fit parameters can change slightly.